 Work began in the spring of 2010 and has continued with a combination of volunteers and city forces over the past 5 years.

 Click here to review the Washington Grove 2016 Workplan

 Help Fund 100 New Trees and Shrubs

 The City of Rochester and the Friends of Washington Grove — in commemoration of the Grove’s 100th Anniversary — have set a goal of raising $3,000 toward the purchase of 100 new trees and shrubs to be planted in the spring of 2013 in Washington Grove.
 The average cost of each new tree and shrub is $30.
 A donation form may be found here.
 If you wish to adopt a tree and water it, please contact the City Forester at 428-6971.

 Family Walks in Washington Grove

-Get all the details on at Flower City Looking Good.
+and all the details at Flower City Looking Good.

 For more information, visit www.cityofrochester.gov/washingtongrove